 And the burn-out set me out on an inner journey ten years earlier than most begin wrestling with the big questions around meaning and identity and it brought me to seeking answers in Buddhism.

-I’ve wondered where I’d be now if my Danish colleague has been a little more patient?
+I’ve wondered where I’d been now if my Danish colleague had been a little more patient?

 One of the most fundamental concepts in Buddhism is interdependent co-arising, pratītyasamutpāda in Sanskrit and paṭiccasamuppāda in Pali.